Type: Package

 A data.frame containing gene annotation.

-Download GEO Data Resources
+Download a GEO series

 Description